harumuki/thorsten-hans.com/_posts/2015-10-24-frontend-builds-7-conditional-build-tasks.md

 ## Idea

 During the last post, we made our BaaS configurable so that you can align the build to work with different folder structures, filenames or module configurations.
-Now it’s time to take our build to another level.
+Now it's time to take our build to another level.
 Many developers are using things like [less](http://lesscss.org/){:target="_blank"}, [Sass](http://sass-lang.com/){:target="_blank"} to build their stylesheets.
 Others use [CoffeeScript](http://coffeescript.org/){:target="_blank"}, [BabelJS](https://babeljs.io/){:target="_blank"} or [TypeScript](http://www.typescriptlang.org/){:target="_blank"} to build their JavaScript.
-Exactly those tasks are missing in our BaaS solution, so let’s add them.
+Exactly those tasks are missing in our BaaS solution, so let's add them.

 However, instead of adding all those tasks simple to our `gulp.pipe` chain, we want to put some more logic in our gulp-tasks to make the entire build more flexible.

 ----

-To demonstrate how such a conditional build may look like, we’ll add both CSS and JavaScript transpiling support to [xplatform-build](https://github.com/ThorstenHans/xplatform-build){:target="_blank"} and let the developer choose for every project if she wants to use those tasks or not.
-If you’re already familiar with Gulp.js. `gulp-if` may come into your mind. `gulp-if` works great for some situations but in my case, I don’t want to ship possible dependencies like `gulp-sass` to every system no matter if the consumer needs it or not.
-This leads to a situation where `gulp-if`  doesn’t work!
+To demonstrate how such a conditional build may look like, we'll add both CSS and JavaScript transpiling support to [xplatform-build](https://github.com/ThorstenHans/xplatform-build){:target="_blank"} and let the developer choose for every project if she wants to use those tasks or not.
+If you're already familiar with Gulp.js. `gulp-if` may come into your mind. `gulp-if` works great for some situations but in my case, I don't want to ship possible dependencies like `gulp-sass` to every system no matter if the consumer needs it or not.
+This leads to a situation where `gulp-if`  doesn't work!

 ## Refactoring our BaaS

 `xplatform-build` needs only some small refactorings to support all those conditional tasks.
-Let’s extend every section of it right now.
+Let's extend every section of it right now.

 ## Updating default options